missing-semester/missing-semester/_2020/editors.md

 ## Command-line

-Command mode can be entered by typing `:` in normal mode.
+Command mode can be entered by typing `:` in Normal mode.
 Your cursor will jump to the command line at the bottom of the screen upon pressing `:`.
 This mode has many functionalities, including opening, saving, and closing files, and [quitting Vim](https://twitter.com/iamdevloper/status/435555976687923200).